 Fighting for help every single time

-There was no system in place.
-No standard accommodations for neurodivergent students.
-Every single time I needed something, I had to start from zero.
-Explain my diagnosis.
-Show the paperwork.
-Remind them that I exist.
-Convince someone that yes, this is real, and yes, I still need help.
+There was no system in place, no standard accommodations for neurodivergent students.
+Every single time I needed something, I had to start from zero: explain my diagnosis, show the paperwork, remind them that I exist, convince someone that yes, this is real, and yes, I still need help.

 Funny how COVID changed everything overnight